sariabuqoura/CISSP/README.md

     * result in addtional effort in coding to add new countermeasure released as patching.
       * this result in less effective security improvements.
 * Identifying threats:
+  * The ultimate goal is to prioritize the potential threats.
   * Structured approach
     * Focused on assets: assets evaluation, and threats to the valuble assets.
     * Focused on attackers : attacker motiviation goals, or Tactics techniques and procedures (TTPs)
     * Focused on softwares: Company create softwares
+  * Microsoft approach (STRIDE)
+    * Spoofing
+    * Tampering
+    * Repudiation
+    * Information disclosure
+    * Denial of service
+    * Elevation of privilege
+  * Process for attach simulation and threat analysis PASTA
+    *